Richard Neutra

 ‘Biorealism was no mere aesthetic approach; it applied the biological and psychological sciences to foster solutions for the built environment.
 Influences from Neutra’s formative years led him to believe that biorealistic design was the only way the human race would survive.
 He spent his life and career devoted to this single cause’.

-When WW1 broke out Richard Neutra served in the reserves of the Imperial Austrian Army as a lieutenant of artillery in the Balkans, briefly taking time off to go to Germany to complete his final architecture exams.
+When the First World War broke out, Richard Neutra served in the reserves of the Imperial Austrian Army as a lieutenant of artillery in the Balkans, briefly taking time off to go to Germany to complete his final architecture exams.
+That crisscrossing in and out of countries became a familiar pattern for him – he was on the move, and so were the borders.

-His first job after WW1 ended was in Zurich, Switzerland working with respected Modernist landscape architect, Gustav Ammann.
-His next move was to Germany in Spring 1921, at a time when the Weimar Republic was going through enormous change.
-From March to September Richard Neutra was employed in the municipal construction office in Luckenwalde, Germany working under the guidance of Josef Bischof, the city’s architect.
+His first job post-war was in Zurich, working with respected Modernist landscape architect Gustav Ammann, then back to Germany in the Spring of 1921, at a time when the Weimar Republic was going through enormous change.
+From March to September, Richard Neutra was employed in the municipal construction office in Luckenwalde, Germany, under Josef Bischof, the city’s architect.
 They planned a striking multi-denominational cemetery in the middle of a forested area.
 This was a natural next step for Neutra as a way of experimenting with what he had learned with Ammann.
 Neutra did not stay to complete the project.
-In recently uncovered documents his vision for the funeral home and on-site housing for the employees showed the huge promise he would realise later.
-Neutra’s f design differed from that which was later completed by his replacement.
+In recently uncovered documents, his vision for the funeral home and on-site housing for the employees showed the huge promise he would realise later.
+Neutra’s design differed from that which was later completed by his replacement.

 Joining Erich Mendelsohn

-A role in the Berlin office of Erich Mendelsohn’s architecture practice was accepted.
-Amongst the projects, Neutra worked on was urban planning in Haifa, the Berliner Tageblatt Building and the 1923 Zehlendorf Housing Estate.
-Everything was going well but Richard Neutra was not satisfied, he wanted to experience life in the United States, possibly informed by Adolphe Loos who although not able to successfully establish himself in America, was entirely enamoured and seemingly passed on the bug.
+A role in the Berlin office of Erich Mendelsohn’s architectural practice was not to be turned down.
+Until his dramatic departure from Germany in 1933, Mendelsohn’s firm was considered among Germany’s most successful modernist practices.
+Neutra assisted Mendelsohn with the urban planning project for Haifa, the Berliner Tageblatt Building and the 1923 Zehlendorf Housing Estate.
+Arguably, Neutra could have continued in this role, but he still felt unfulfilled, and the only resolution was to head to America and experience life in the US.
+He certainly wasn’t entering unchartered waters – Adolphe Loos, who, although not able to establish himself in America successfully, was entirely enamoured and seemingly passed on the bug.

-Leaving Berlin with his wife and son, Neutra headed to New York and then in Chicago, in 1924 where a chance meeting led him to work in Frank Lloyd Wright’s Taliesin East Studio in Spring Green for three months.
+Leaving Berlin with his wife and son, Neutra headed to New York and then to Chicago in 1924, where a chance meeting led him to work in Frank Lloyd Wright’s Taliesin East Studio in Spring Green for three months.

 Rudolf Shindler

-Neutra knew he wanted to remain in the US.
-His old school pal Rudolf Shindler and his wife were living in West Hollywood and Neutra headed west in 1925 with his family.
+It was immediately clear to Neutra that this is the country he should be in.
+His old school pal Rudolf Shindler and his wife were living in West Hollywood, and Neutra headed west in 1925 with his family.
 They moved in with the Schindlers in their Kings Road home.
-It became quickly clear that the families’ lifestyles were incompatible.
-Schindler’s home was at the epicentre of LA bohemian cool and the Neutras would have seemed rather old world and buttoned up in comparison.
-Suddenly they were all crammed together in a very small space.
+What you could say predictably became quickly clear was that the families’ lifestyles were incompatible.
+Schindler’s home was at the epicentre of LA bohemian cool, and the Neutras would have seemed rather old-world and buttoned up in comparison.
+Suddenly, they were all thrown together in a very small space.

-During this period Neutra and Schindler formed a partnership working on projects such as the competition to create a building for the League of Nations in Geneva.
-It was never built however the design was chosen for a travelling exhibition in Europe.
-In 1927 they formed a new partnership adding in urban planner Carol Aronvichi, called the Architectural Group for Industry and Commerce (AGIC).
-The three men found little success.
-The partnership was short-lived and Neutra’s and Schindler’s friendship did not survive.
+The pair tried to make this work as best they could, forming a partnership and entering competitions.
+Their design for the League of Nations in Geneva was never built; however, it was chosen for a European travelling exhibition.
+In 1927, they formed a new partnership, adding in urban planner Carol Aronvichi, called the Architectural Group for Industry and Commerce (AGIC).
+The three men found little success, the partnership short-lived with Neutra and Schindler’s friendship a further casualty.
 Whether it was artistic differences or simply that Neutra was wholly focused on his career and family to the exclusion of much else, the relationship between the two families and the two designers faltered.
-First as friends, as architectural practice partners and, then, post-split, in competition with each other, Neutra and Schindler, lived in the same space for five years from 1925-1930, five, by all accounts, very lively years.
+First as friends, as architectural practice partners and then, post-split, in competition with each other, Neutra and Schindler lived in the same space for five years from 1925-1930, five, by all accounts, very lively years.

 Lovell Health House images Michael Locke

-Neutra’s American career now began to take off but that it is not to say it was not peppered with real difficulty in the early years.
-He had decided that the West Coast was where he wanted to be, however, there were times in the early 1930s when he had a hard think about relocating to the East Coast.
-The economic impact of the Great Depression of the 1930s in America was deeply felt and home building all but came to a halt.
-Richard Neutra survived and arguably ultimately thrived in the lean years by working in the film industry at Universal for German emigre, Carl Laemmle.
-He was commissioned in 1932 to build a mixed-use office building for the studio on the intersection of Hollywood and Vine comprising a ground floor restaurant and shops with offices for the studio above.
+That very European part of his sensibilities never left him; he combined his visit to CIAM 3 in Brussels in 1930 with a whistle-stop lecture tour of several European cities and became a visiting teacher at the Bauhaus in Dessau.
+The decision was where to be – his American career had begun to take off, but that is not to say it was not peppered with real difficulty in the early years.
+The West Coast was where he wanted to be.
+However, there were times in the early 1930s when he had a hard time thinking about relocating to the East Coast.
+The economic impact of the Great Depression was deeply felt across the whole nation, and home-building all but came to a halt.
+He survived and arguably ultimately thrived in the lean years by working in the film industry at Universal for German emigre Carl Laemmle.
+The 1932 commission he received to build a mixed-use office building for the studio on the intersection of Hollywood and Vine, comprising a ground-floor restaurant and shops with offices for the studio above came at absolutely the right moment.
+Politically aware, Neutra did dabble with other ideas, and it should be noted that he had expressed an interest in housing in the Soviet Union in the early 1930s, though this did not lead to him accepting a commission which would have come back to haunt him.

-Neutra’s career from that point went from strength to strength, at each point along the way he was invited to join prestigious organisations whilst receiving a huge number of commissions to build family homes.
-Many simply think Richard Neutra’s work in Palm Springs but, frankly, he was so much more than that.
-In his designs, he was bringing together much that had impacted his early life plus a fascination with how people live in a house.
-The notion of a client answering a detailed questionnaire before Neutra began designing for them seems entirely obvious, now, but it was not when Richard Neutra presented this idea to clients.
+The invitation to be included in Philip Johnson’s major 1932 show about Modernism at MoMA in New York, Modern Architecture: International Exhibition, again increased his prominence and again served as a painful reminder of the split with Schindler, who was not invited.
+From this point his career went from strength to strength, at each turn along the way he was invited to join prestigious organisations whilst receiving a huge number of commissions to build family homes.
+Regardless of the increasing fame with each commission, he did not lose his fascination with how people live in a house.
+The notion of a client answering a detailed questionnaire before Neutra began designing for them seems entirely obvious now, but it was not when Richard Neutra presented this idea to clients.

 In 1936 he employed Julius Shulman as a draftsman and to take photos of the Kun Residence.
 This launched an important architectural photography career for Shulman and a long collaboration followed with Neutra.

-From 1942 to 1946 Richard Neutra sat on the advisory panel of the Architectural Review.
-He was also one of a group of architects who built the Case Study Houses from 1945-64.
+From 1942 to 1946, Richard Neutra sat on the advisory panel of the Architectural Review and was also one of a group of architects who built the Case Study Houses from 1945-64.
+His winter home for Edgar J Kaufmann in Palm Springs was an immediate international hit.

 Richard Neutra died in Wuppertal, Germany on April 16, 1970.